chippyash/Strong-Type/docs/Test-Contract.md

 ## chippyash\Test\Type\Number\IntType

 *  Int type converts values to integer
+*  Int type can be used in calculation
 *  Can negate the number
 *  As complex returns complex type
 *  As rational returns rational type